bookofproofs/bookofproofs.github.io/_sources/history/19th-century/thomae.md

 **Carl Johannes Thomae** was a German mathematician who worked in function theory.

 ### Mathematical Profile (Excerpt):
-* His father was Karl-August Thomae, the rector of a school in Laucha, and his mother was Emilie Gutsmuths.
-* Carl Johannes was the eldest of his parents two children and was not expected to survive to adulthood.
 * When he was five years old Thomae entered the primary school in Laucha.
-* When Thomae was nine years old his father became his teacher, giving him an excellent grounding to enter the gymnasium.
 * His teacher at the gymnasium, Moritz Hülsen, saw what an outstanding pupil he had in Thomae and coached him with additional work beyond the usual course of study.
 * Thomae's work in mathematics was quite outstanding and it won for him a scholarship which he was awarded from October 1860.
 * Thomae entered the University of Halle in 1861, which was essentially his local university.